One Day In Dublin Itinerary

 Classic Dublin Pubs

-8pm: After dinner, it's time for some real Irish pubs.
+9pm: After dinner, it's time for some real Irish pubs.
 You'll have heard of Temple Bar but we're not going there.
 Temple Bar is a pure tourist trap.
-Instead, stay in this same area and there's fabulous bars everywhere.
+Instead, stay in this same area where you had dinner.
+There's fabulous bars everywhere.
 Places full of Dubliners not tourists.
-You can also do a Dublin pub walking tour.

 - The Long Hall